Wigwam Hiking Outdoor Pro Review

 Should You Buy the Wigwam Hiking Outdoor Pro?

 If you're looking for a synthetic sock for your next adventure, the Outdoor Pro is a versatile choice.
 It will perform well in a wide range of conditions.
 It'll keep your feet comfortable and dry in the heat and fairly warm in the cold, though we'd recommend a thicker option if temperatures are frigid (or a sock liner).
-The Outdoor Pro is quick to dry, so a good choice if you are planning to encounter a lot of moisture in warmer weather.
+The Outdoor Pro is quick to dry, so it is a good choice if you are planning to encounter a lot of moisture in warmer weather.
 We grew to love this sock as a good choice for day hikes in the shoulder seasons when daytime temperatures are still warm but not sweltering, and there's that first bit of nip to the nighttime air.
-There are many reasons why this sock earned an award.
-At such an affordable price, we see no reason not to give it a try.
+At such an affordable price, we see no reason not to try it.

 What Other Hiking Socks Should You Consider?